seborama/govcr/README.md

 **Cassette** recordings are saved under `./govcr-fixtures` (by default) as `*.cassette` files in JSON format.

-You can enable **LongPlay** mode that will compress the cassette content.
-This is enabled by using the `VCRConfig.LongPlay`.
-When enabling it you must re-record your content.
+You can enable **Long Play** mode that will compress the cassette content.
+This is enabled by using the cassette name suffix `.gz`.
 The compression used is standard gzip.

+It should be noted that the cassette name will be of the form 'MyCassette.gz" in your code but it will appear as "MyCassette.cassette.gz" on the file system.
+You can use `gzip` to compress and de-compress cassettes at will.
+See `TestLongPlay()` in `govcr_test.go` for an example usage.
+After running this test, notice the presence of the file `govcr-fixtures/TestLongPlay.cassette.gz`.
+You can view its contents in various ways such as with the `gzcat` command.

 ### VCRConfig